-David was born in Bathgate, a post-industrial town between Glasgow and Edinburgh, in 1971.
-His father, Alexander McDonald, is a minister in the Church of Scotland (when David began acting another performer was already known by that name, leading him to draw inspiration for an alternative from a Smash Hits article about the Pet Shop Boys’ Neil Tennant).
+David Tennant was born in Bathgate, a post-industrial town between Glasgow and Edinburgh, in 1971.
+His father, Alexander McDonald, is a minister in the Church of Scotland.
+When David McDonald began acting another performer was already known by that name, leading him to draw inspiration for an alternative from a Smash Hits article about the Pet Shop Boys’ Neil Tennant).

 Beginning his historical investigations by focusing on his father’s side of the family, David quickly discovers that the paper trail goes cold relatively early on.
 This means David’s hope of tracing his family back to the time of the clans would take a huge amount of research, so he instead turns his attention to the ancestry of his maternal grandfather, Archie McLeod.
 His forebears originally hailed from the Isle of Mull, where they lived as small tenant farmers until they were driven off their land and into the cities during the Highland Clearances of the early 19th century.
 David’s mother Helen remembers that, when she was born, Archie worked as an engineer’s machinist at John Brown’s shipyard on Clydebank, but she also recalls him earlier being a professional footballer.

 To find out more about Archie’s footballing career, David pays a visit to his Uncle John.
 He reveals that, after being capped for the Scottish Juniors, Archie was signed by Derry City Football Club.
 David follows the trail to Londonderry in Northern Ireland, where Archie had arrived as a 24 year old in 1932.